 Why would you suggest to other consultants that they consider using sensors as part of their current business plan?

-It takes the guesswork out of [irrigating], in my opinion, because you've got the reading right there.
-Whether you're running a program like Irrigator Pro or [making decisions] based [on sensor reading depths of] 8 and 16 [inches], [if] it averages 35 [kPa] between the two, we're turning the pivots on.
+It takes the guesswork out of it, in my opinion, because you've got the reading right there.
+Whether you're running a program like Irrigator Pro or making decisions based on sensor reading depths of 8 and 16 [inches], if it averages 35 [kPa] between the two, we're turning the pivots on.
 Using sensors takes a lot of guesswork out of it.

 So do you think this is something that can really help a consultant's business?